rosiecakes/django-docker-dojo/README.md

 #### Note:
-There are a lot of utilities in the Makefile that will cover pretty much all of the regular Django manage.py developmental workflow stuff you need.
+There are a lot of utilities in the Makefile that will cover pretty much all of the regular Django manage.py development workflow stuff you need.
 It's written as a simple wrapper around the regular `docker exec` commands - but it will save you a lot of typing, so take a look at that for some handy shortcuts.